tarwn/lessthandot-hugo/blogs/content/posts/2016-03-18-mvvm-the-user-as-an-asynchronous-api.md

 	}).finally(done, done.fail);
 });
 ```
-The services are passed into the ViewModel when it&#8217;s created, keeping that logic separate and easy to maintain or change.
+The services are passed into the ViewModel when it's created, keeping that logic separate and easy to maintain or change.
 We can write unit tests that pass in a fake version of the service, ready to pass a specific good or bad result, and ensure our business logic in the ViewModel continues to match our intent as the rest of the team extends it.

 ## Promises and User Dialogs